ivh/tmy.se/content/engrams.md

 in modern times!

 Do you remember the number I asked you to above?
-No matter if you do or not, we have no direct intuition why that is the case.
+No matter if you do or not, you have no direct knowledge why that is the case.
 Finding out through experiment is our only hope.